Tyrolean Rebellion: Outbreak and course of the rebellion

 The Tyroleans celebrated the news that Napoleon had suffered defeat at the Battle of Aspern-Essling on 22 May.
-Nevertheless, after the French again gained the upper hand at the Battle of Wagram on 5-6 July, Archduke Charles of Austria signed the Armistice of Znaim whereafter the Austrian forces withdraw from Tyrol.
-Thus, the rebels, who had their strongholds in Southern Tyrol, were left fighting alone.
-They however were able to inflict several defeats to the French and Bavarians forces under Marshal Lefebvre in July, culminating in a complete French retreat after the Third Battle of Bergisel on 12-13 August.
+Nevertheless, after the French again gained the upper hand at the Battle of Wagram on 5-6 July, Archduke Charles of Austria signed the Armistice of Znaim, and Austrian forces withdraw from Tyrol.
+Thus the rebels, who had their strongholds in Southern Tyrol, were left fighting alone.
+However, they defeated the French and Bavarians under Marshal Lefebvre several times in July, culminating in a complete French retreat after the Third Battle of Bergisel on 12-13 August.
 Hofer now took over the administration of the unoccupied territories at Innsbruck; large parts of Tyrol enjoyed a brief period of independence.

-However, in the Treaty of Schönbrunn of 14 October, a set of agreements ending the War of the Fifth Coalition, Emperor Francis I of Austria officially gave up any claims to Tyrol.
+However, Napoleon had defeated Austria, and in the Treaty of Schönbrunn of 14 October, ending the War of the Fifth Coalition, Emperor Francis I of Austria officially gave up any claims to Tyrol.
 Napoleon ordered the re-conquest of the province the same day.
-A combination of French military force under the new command of General Jean-Baptiste Drouet and diplomatic de-escalation measures by the rather pro-Tyrolean and anti-Napoleonic Bavarian commander, Prince Ludwig, was successful in decreasing the numbers of Tyrolean troops that were ready to fight to the death.
-Those last loyal troops were defeated at the Fourth Battle of Bergisel on 1 November, that effectively suppressed the revolt despite minor Tyrolean victories later in November.
+A combination of French military force under the new command of General Jean-Baptiste Drouet and pacifying measures by the rather pro-Tyrolean and anti-Napoleonic Bavarian commander, Prince Ludwig, caused many Tyrolean rebels to submit.
+The last rebel troops were defeated at the Fourth Battle of Bergisel on 1 November This effectively suppressed the revolt despite minor Tyrolean victories later in November.